 New home sales in the United States rose by 7.5% to a seasonally adjusted annualized rate of 632K in October of 2022, beating market forecasts of 570K sales and defying the recent drawdown in housing demand as the Federal Reserve aggressively tightens monetary policy.
 Sales rose sharply in the South (16% to 399K) and in the Northeast (+45.7% to 51K), more than offsetting the decline in the Midwest (-34.2% to 50K).
 The median price of new houses sold was $493,000, while the average sales price was $544,000.
 There were 470,000 houses left to sell, up 21.4% from one year ago and corresponding to 8.9 months of supply at the current sales rate. source: U.S. Census Bureau

 New Home Sales in the United States averaged 655.76 Thousand units from 1963 until 2022, reaching an all time high of 1389.00 Thousand units in July of 2005 and a record low of 270.00 Thousand units in February of 2011.
 This page provides the latest reported value for - United States New Home Sales - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United States New Home Sales - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-New Home Sales in the United States is expected to be 615.00 Thousand units by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate New Home Sales in the United States to stand at 585.00 in 12 months time.
-In the long-term, the United States New Home Sales is projected to trend around 590.00 Thousand units in 2020, according to our econometric models.
+New Home Sales in the United States is expected to be 550.00 Thousand units by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States New Home Sales is projected to trend around 600.00 Thousand units in 2023 and 690.00 Thousand units in 2024, according to our econometric models.